 Fred Flintstone and Barney Rubble had the Loyal Order of Water Buffalo, Ralph Cramden and Ed Norton had the Raccoon Lodge, and the men of AHCC have the Men’s Fellowship.
 While we don’t have an initiation ritual (we just require you show up), a secret handshake, or a Grand Poobah, we do have men enjoying good food and good conversation.

-Three to six times a year, members and friends of AHCC are invited to join the church in motion.
+Occasionally, members and friends of AHCC are invited to join the church in motion.
 The "motion" is provided by a charter bus or car or foot, and the "church" is evident in the gathering of the many seeking to care about one another.
 Past trips have included traveling to New York for sightseeing, holiday perusing, museum exploring and even New Year’s Eve Worship opportunity.